Jingzi2020/CEE498_2020_G1/manuscript.md

 >  - 2- During some hours, the shape of the distribution of cnt tends to be normal, while it's more skewed to the right for some other hours.
 >  - 3- As expected night hours have the lowest cnt.

+**Multi-variate Plots**

+- Graph1 shows the general plot of new bike counts over the hours of the day.
+- Graph2 provides interesting insight as it shows that the distribution of the counts during the day is different on a holiday is at peaks around 1 pm - 2pm, while during regular days, it has two peaks around 8 am and 5 pm, which follows the governing distribution and was shown in the boxplots as well.
+- Graph 3 shows similar results for weekends as holidays and for weekdays as non-holiday days
+- Graph 4 shows that the seasons order based on highest bike counts is summer, then fall and spring, and then winter, which validates more clearly previous results.
+- Graph 5 shows high effect of weather in general, which is significant for codes 10 and 26 (10 = rain with thunderstorm, 26 = snowfall), implying no counts occur in such extreme cold weathers.

+### delete later

 **Bold**